kangjin2014/JobAdvisor/README.md

        $ python3 -m indeed_scraping

-4. Spin up a Flask web server running at port 5010, localhost.
-It will accept the resume from end users
+4. Spin up a Flask web server which accepts the resume from end users

        $ python3 -m flaskr

-       open the address http://localhost:5010 in the browser
+       open the address http://localhost:5000 in the browser

        submit the resume by pressing the 'submit' button (support *.doc or *.docx files only)